 Share this post:

-Some women in the Greater Merrimack Valley are great authors.
+While the Greater Merrimack Valley is known for the Founding Fathers, there are just as many great women whose stories should be explored.
+Some were great authors.
 Others helped fight for women’s rights.
 Still others stood up against slavery and segregation.
 From mill girls to preservationists, they influenced our country’s history as we know it.

 The Wayside (Author’s Home)

-Known as both the Wayside and “Hillside,” this historic house was home to several great literary figures, with two of the most prominent being Louisa May Alcott (Little Women) and Margaret Sideny (Five Little Peppers).
+Known as both the Wayside and “Hillside,” this historic house was home to several great literary figures, with two of the most prominent being Louisa May Alcott (Little Women) and Margaret Sidney (Five Little Peppers).
 The childhood home of Alcott, it’s the setting for several iconic scenes in Little Women, as well as events not featured in the book, such as the time the family harbored a fugitive slave.

 Years later, it was purchased by the Lothrop family.
 Harriett Lothrop (pen name Margaret Sidney) was not only an author, but founder of the Children of the American Revolution, and also ran her husband’s publishing company after his death.
 One of her greatest contributions to Concord, however, was her preservation of its history.
 Without her hard work and campaigning to preserve them, we would not still have the Wayside, Orchard House, Grapevine Cottage, or the Tollman House in Concord’s Monument Square.